PhoenixMP/Capstone-2/README.md

 #### __Personal Best Score__
 The “Personal Best” score feature is a snippet of information visible solely to authenticated users who have previously set a score for that specific song.
 When present, this feature exhibits the player's highest achieved score for the given song.
 Notably, this score is independent of the top score and serves as a personalized reference point reflecting the player's individual performance.
-The inclusion of the players personal best score serves as a factual representation of their progress and performance, and allows users to track their personal accomplishments within the game.
+The inclusion of the players personal best score serves as a factual representation of their progress and performance and allows users to track their personal accomplishments within the game.

 #### __Restart Game & Exit Game__
 The restart game feature enables players to reset the current gameplay session at any point and start over from the beginning of the song.
 The exit game feature allows players to exit the game and return to the leaderboard at any point during gameplay.